Ntuk/smart-recipe-meal-planner/README.md

 └── docker-compose.yml        # Docker compose configuration
 ```

-## Testing Strategy

-The application includes both unit and integration tests:

-- **Unit Tests**: Each microservice has its own unit tests for business logic
-- **Integration Tests**: Tests for API endpoints and service interactions
-- **End-to-End Tests**: Tests for complete user workflows
-- **Authentication Tests**: Specific tests for the auth flow and token management

 ## Security Considerations

 - **Authentication**: JWT-based authentication with refresh tokens for API access